Using separate Alt Text and Descriptions will optimize your images for Pinterest and keep Google happy too.

 Alt Text is to be used for what the image actually is.
 Pin Descriptions will show when you Pin an optimized image to Pinterest.
 You can add descriptions by code or use Tasty Pins plugin to save yourself some time.

-You are now equiped to make Google and Pinterest happy with your images!
+You are now equipped to make Google and Pinterest happy with your images!
 Happy Pinning!

 CALL TO ACTION